Where Formation Begins

 Through a ministry of presence in which Sulpicians live, work, worship and socialize with seminarians, we have the unique opportunity to model and instruct future priests in all four pillars of formation.

-The Sulpicians operate three seminaries in the United States and one in Zambia:
+The Sulpicians operate three seminaries in the United States, one in Zambia, and one in Malawi:

-In addition to these seminaries, Sulpicians have also been active in seminary formation and continuing education in the Southwest, most notably at Assumption Seminary in San Antonio, Texas.
+In addition to these seminaries, Sulpicians have also been active in seminary formation and continuing education in Zambia.
+Explore the pages on Zambia and Malawi on this site.

 Did You Know?

-Father Michael McGivney, founder of the Knight of Columbus., is an alumnus of St. Mary’s Seminary, Paca Street.
-A diocesan priest of Hartford, he was ordained to the priesthood December 22, 1877 at the Cathedral of the Assumption, Baltimore, MD.
+Fr.
+Michael McGivney, founder of the Knight of Columbus, is an alumnus of St. Mary’s Seminary, then on Paca Street in Baltimore.
+A diocesan priest of Hartford, Connecticut, he was ordained to the priesthood December 22, 1877, at the Cathedral of the Assumption, Baltimore, Maryland.